Major Mark Knight

 Narcotics Task Force

 Founded in 1986, The Washington County Narcotics Task Force is comprised of members from the Hagerstown Department of Police and the Washington County Sheriff’s Office.
 The NTF is responsible for the investigation, arrest, and prosecution of persons who violate the controlled dangerous substance laws of Maryland, regardless of the sophistication of the illicit operation.
-The office is currently staffed by fifteen personnel to include five officers from the City Police, five from the Sheriff’s Department, an Intel Analyst, one full time prosecutor from the States Attorney’s Office, one part-time prosecutor/nuisance abatement attorney, and two support staff.
+The office is currently staffed by fifteen personnel including five officers from the City Police, five from the Sheriff’s Department, an Intel Analyst, one full-time prosecutor from the State’s Attorney’s Office, one part-time prosecutor/nuisance abatement attorney, and two support staff.